Tests for non-small cell lung cancer

 - To look for possible signs of cancer coming back after treatment

-This is often the first test your doctor will do to look for any masses or spots on the lungs.
+This is often the first test your doctor will do to look for any abnormal areas in the lungs.
 Plain x-rays of your chest can be done at imaging centers, hospitals, and even in some doctors’ offices.
-If the x-ray is normal, you probably don’t have lung cancer (although some lung cancers may not show up on an x-ray).
 If something suspicious is seen, your doctor may order more tests.

 Computed tomography (CT) scan

-A CT (or CAT) scan is more likely to show lung tumors than routine chest x-rays.
-A CT scan can also provide precise information about the size, shape, and position of any lung tumors and can help find enlarged lymph nodes that might contain cancer that has spread from the lung.
+A CT scan is more likely to show lung tumors than routine chest x-rays.
+It can also show the size, shape, and position of any lung tumors and can help find enlarged lymph nodes that might contain cancer that has spread from the lung.
 This test can also be used to look for masses in the adrenal glands, liver, brain, and other internal organs that might be due to the spread of lung cancer.